-What is the commu nity participation plan?
-Minimum exhibition period we engage with our of functions so people in nity participation plan explains how community across all of our planning n our community can easily can be part of planning matters.
+What is the community participation plan?
+Minimum exhibition period The Hornsby community participation plan explains how we engage with our community across all of our planning functions so people in our community can easily understand how they can be part of planning matters.
 28 days